 Tiny Harris, T.I.
-Relationship On Track Post-Split: How Couple Is Keeping Relationship Strong
+Relationship On Track, Post-Split: How Couple Is Keeping Relationship Strong

-Tiny Harris and T.I. are having the time of their lives after having decided to give their marriage another shot, it’s been claimed.
+Tiny Harris and T.I. are having the time of their lives after deciding to give their marriage another shot, it’s been claimed.

 The couple, who had called it quits back in December, went on to file divorce papers, stressing that being together was something the duo both knew wasn’t going to work for either of them anymore.